 I would later find out that the flower bee bushes would take over again and again.

-Continue walking along the coast path
+Continue walking along the coastal path

 The majority of the rest of the walk along the coastline is made up of gentle undulations, some slightly less gentle (but short).